obastemur/iotz/README.md

 #### How your project folder structure should look like?

 However your structure was for ARMmbed or Arduino..
-Keep it `almost` the same!
+Keep it the same!
 If you are just starting and don't have a particular structure, please visit their websites and see the sample projects.

-**!!!** Only difference is management of the dependencies.
-If the project has any `.lib`, `.a` etc. dependency files, you are expected to keep them under `lib/` folder.

 #### How containers are managed ?